 Out of all the hair-removal options out there, lasers sound the most appealing… in theory.
 A few zaps and you’ll never have to touch a razor again?
 Sounds great, and there’s a reason 1 million people underwent the procedure in 2018, according to a report by the American Society of Plastic Surgeons.
 But then there’s the not-so-appealing part: the price tag.
 One session of laser hair removal can cost hundreds of dollars, and some people will need almost a dozen sessions to reduce their hair.
 Yikes.
 Enter: at-home laser hair removal.

 If the thought of zapping yourself with lasers sounds scary, keep reading—we’re sharing everything you could ever want to know about this high-tech at-home hair-removal innovation.

 What is it?

 Laser hair removal works like this: After a laser is aimed at your hair, the pigment in your hair follicles absorbs the light and is subsequently destroyed.
 At-home laser hair works in the same way—a futuristic-looking device emits a laser pulse that targets your hair follicle, heats it up, and prevents it from growing new hair.
-The Tria Hair Removal 4X ($449) is the first FDA-cleared at-home hair-removal laser that uses a diode laser (the same ones a derm would use if you went in for an in-office treatment).
+The Tria Hair Removal 4X ($469) is the first FDA-cleared at-home hair-removal laser that uses a diode laser (the same ones a derm would use if you went in for an in-office treatment), according to the brand.

-Other at-home laser kits like the RoseSkinCo IPL Laser Hair Removal Handset ($130) get you permanent hair reduction after three treatments and are great for both large and small areas of hair removal.
-Another at-home option, the Silk’n Infinity Hair Removal Device ($320), uses home pulsed light (aka HPL) technology, which the company says is superior to lasers and IPL because of its wide spectrum of wavelengths, larger spot size, and lower pain levels.
+Other at-home laser kits like the RoseSkinCo IPL Laser Hair Removal Handset ($130) promise permanent hair reduction after three treatments and are great for both large and small areas of hair removal.
+Another at-home option, the Silk’n Infinity Hair Removal Device ($319), uses home pulsed light (aka HPL) technology, which the company says is superior to lasers and IPL because of its wide spectrum of wavelengths, larger spot size, and lower pain levels.

 Who Can Use It?

-Because the laser needs a high contrast between your skin and your hair for it to effectively target the hair follicle, devices like the Tria 4X and Silk’n Infinity work best on people with fair to medium skin tones with thicker, dark hairs.
+Because lasers target pigment, devices like the Tria 4X and Silk’n Infinity work best on people with fair to medium skin tones with thicker, dark hairs.

 How Do You Use It?